Beating the IT brain drain: How to break the cycle of vanishing skills

 Focus on what matters most

-Cristina Querzè, HR director – sales and Western Europe at Vertiv, says his company created three different academies to develop and retain technical knowledge in identified key competencies.
+Cristina Querzè, HR director – sales and Western Europe at Vertiv, says her company created three different academies to develop and retain technical knowledge in identified key competencies.
 Although organisational culture is also crucial, Vertiv's key asset is its technical expertise.
 "We ask what our teams need to know, and start with that," Querzè says.
 "Then there are processes to codify that."

 Using the cloud to address the digital skills gap

 Boost retention in an increasingly digitised environmentFree Download